 - 2 large sweet potatoes chopped into 1-inch thick chunks (about 2 cups)

 - 3 medium parsnips cored and chopped into 1-inch thick chunks (about 1 cup)

 - 1/2 large yellow onion sliced

 - 2 tablespoons olive oil

 - 2 tablespoons minced fresh thyme

-- Next, place carrots, potatoes, parsnips, onion, and garlic onto the baking sheet and generously drizzle with olive oil, salt, and pepper.
+- Place the carrots, potatoes, parsnips, onion, and garlic onto the baking sheet.
+Generously drizzle with olive oil and sprinkle with salt and pepper.

-- Use hands or a spatula to make sure all of the vegetables are covered in olive oil, salt, and pepper and then spread the vegetables out evenly on the baking sheet.
-Making sure the vegetables are not piled on top of each other (this will cause the vegetables not to cook evenly).
+- Use your hands or a spatula to mix everything together right on the pan, ensuring all of the vegetables are covered in oil.
+Spread the vegetables into an even layer on the baking sheet.
+Make sure the vegetables are not piled on top of each other (this will prevent the vegetables from cooking evenly).

 - Bake for 45 minutes, tossing every 10 minutes.
 Veggies are done cooking when they are fork tender.

 - Remove from the oven, sprinkle with fresh thyme, and serve.